1919 Bellanca CE Specifications:

 - Production of the C-119 began in 1949 and continued until 1955.
 Modifications and improvements continued throughout the airplanes production with a total of 1183 airplanes being delivered to the U.S. Air Force, U.S. Marine Corps as well as the Air Forces of several other allied nations.

-C-123K Specifications:
+1956 Fairchild C-123K Specifications:

 Engine: 2- Pratt & Whitney R-2800-99W 18 Cyl Radial 2500hp each

-Maximum speed: 228 mph
+Maximum speed:

-Cruising speed: 173 mph
+Cruising speed:

 Range: 1,035 miles

-Ceiling: 21,000 ft.
+Ceiling: 21,000 ft

 Span: 10 ft.
 0 in.